 Option 5: Real and historical Adam and Eve were chosen by God about 8,000-10,000 years ago in the Near East.

 Yes, people like us were alive about 150,000 years ago, but a real and historical Adam and Eve were chosen by God and his grace about 8,000-or 10,000 years ago.
 They are not miracle creations, for that would contradict genetic science too strongly (see Option 2 for why).
 To illustrate Adam and Eve’s calling, Abram / Abraham and Sarai / Sarah have a parallel role in Genesis, though their story reads like history in the normal sense of the term (Adam’s story does not, with its numerous symbols, though see below in this paragraph).
 Even though Abram / Abraham and his wife lived later, about 2000-1800 BC, they were situated not-so-coincidentally in the same region where Adam and Eve lived (Iraq today).
 God chose them to be the “start-up” of the flow of salvation, culminating in Christ.
 Paul promised that those who receive salvation through Christ become heirs of Abraham’s blessings (Gal.
 3:6-18).
-Abraham functions as an archetype.
+Abraham functions as an archetype (though he was real).
 As for Adam and Eve, God also chose them to be in fellowship with him and to receive an additional holy calling to steward his creation.
 The Garden of Eden symbolizes the sacred space and their calling (or it could be a literal place made sacred by God’s calling on them).
 In this option the snake could be an actual satanic attack, or it could be a symbolic chaos creature.

 In fact, this option says that Adam and Eve were Neolithic agrarians when God called them.
 Note that Gen. 2:8-9 says they tended a garden; Gen. 3:17-19 says they farmed the land through much toil; and Gen. 4:2 says Abel took care of livestock, while Cain grew crops.